 On November 20, 2014 Bruce passed away suddenly.
 This was a uniquely difficult situation for the Woodbury EMS, Police and Firefighters who responded.
 In gratitude, this Legacy Fund was established to honor those first responders.

-The Fund is established through the Woodbury Community Foundation.
+The Fund was originally established through the Woodbury Community Foundation.
 Bruce’s dad R. H. “Dick” Stafford was a founding member of the Foundation.

 I established a Legacy Fund to express my deepest appreciation to Woodbury Public Safety.
 At the time, it was for personal reasons.
 But has grown to be a labor of love to assure what I call “perpetuity of gratitude”.
 The purpose and mission of the fund is to purchase and train K9’s and handlers covering costs not provided to meet needs and demands.
 One way of sustaining the fund is Koins for K9’s Month every year beginning November 20.